 Euthanasia with Private Cremation

-• Private cremation Includes an urn, a clay paw print and a fur clipping.
+• Private cremation includes an urn, a clay paw print and a fur clipping.

 • Options for return of ashes:

-• Pick up at the crematory
+• Pick up directly from the crematory

-• Delivered to your primary care veterinarian for pick up
+• Delivered to your primary care veterinarian for pick-up

 Special Considerations